-- Complete an appropriate work placement evidenced by a daily timesheet signed by the supervisor. - Complete a daily work placement journal on Navigate showing what student has learnt each day from daily timesheet. - Good feedback from employers evidenced through Navigate or manual documentation.
+- fessional development activity for the equivalent of one working weekComplete an appropriate activity evidenced by a daily timesheet - Complete a daily work placement journal on Navigate showing what student has learnt each day. - Good feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.

-LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.
+LO3: Review the progress made in developing employability skills during their course and placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.

-- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement has influenced their plans for the future. - At least 85% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply.)
+- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement/activity has influenced their plans for the future.